 Canyon leadership and team building programming focuses on self-awareness and development, interpersonal interaction, and gratitude, team building, and group interaction.

 In 10th-grade, academy students further develop their leadership skills and relational bonds at Camp Whittier by participating in small group and ropes course activities.

 Whittier programming is centered on Problem Solving, Decision making, Goal setting, Communication, Gratitude, Self-understanding, Learning and Reasoning competencies.

 American Leaders Adventure

 Recently accepted to college and a couple of weeks from the finish line, AAPLE seniors embark on the annual senior rite of passage camping trip on Santa Cruz Island.
-Teambuilding and leadership activities are centered around reflection, gratitude, future.
-AAPLE’s reflect on where they were four years ago, where they are in the present, and where they are going and the amazing experiences that await them.
-Students assess productive relationships, Assessing Empowerment of interpersonal Contributions, advocating point of view, reflection and application, understanding gratitude, assessing confidence, scope of competence, understanding social identity, evaluating purpose, and closure.
+Team building and leadership activities are centered around reflection, gratitude, and the future.
+AAPLEs reflect on where they were four years ago, where they are in the present, and where they are going and the amazing experiences that await them.
+Students assess productive relationships, empowerment of interpersonal contributions, advocating point of view, reflection and application, understanding gratitude, assessing confidence, scope of competence, understanding social identity, evaluating purpose, and closure.